cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 ```
 The agent printed out all the metadata which are currently available.

-Now let's configure the agent to access k8s metadata.
-These data comeing from the kubelet so the proper certs and keys must provided to the agent.
+Now let's configure the agent to access Kubernetes metadata.
+This data comes from the kubelet, so the proper certificates and keys must be provided to the agent.
-Copy the k3s used keys and certs to the Camblet directory:
+Copy the keys and certificates used by k3s to the Camblet directory:

 ```sh
 sudo cp /var/lib/rancher/k3s/server/tls/client-admin.key /etc/camblet/kubelet-client.key